 Drop-down: Creates a drop-down list with a limited number of options.
 The client must click on the list to view and select from the options.
 Only one option can be selected at a time.
-You can add up to 499 items in each drop-down list.
+You can add up to 2000 characters or 499 items in each drop-down list.

 User: Lists the names of your users.
 This can be used to merge in multiple users' names into messages (i.e. sales rep and account manager.)